wp-plugins/participants-database/readme.txt

 * more control over search/sort dropdowns in the list display (see template)
 * list shortcode filters now correctly filter multi-select fields
 * lists may now be sorted by more than one field in the shortcode
+* list shortcode filter statements may now include "or" operators
 * read-only text fields show the default value when empty
 * adds several API hooks and filters
 * mbstring functions are now tested present before use: multi-byte strings are really only needed for non-western language sites